okta/okta-sdk-dotnet/docs/UserTypeApi.md

 Retrieve a User Type

-Fetches a User Type by ID.
-The special identifier `default` may be used to fetch the default User Type.
+Retrieves a User Type by ID.
+Use `default` to fetch the default User Type.

 ### Example
 ```csharp